mzhengg/job-extraction-pipeline/README.md

 “Docker rule” is to outsource every process to its own container.

-## Overview of Airflow

-Apache Airflow is the most popular data workflow orchestration tool.

 ## How to Setup and Deploy Data Pipeline

 ### 1) Setup AWS Storage Infrastucture

-The AWS management console is used to set up the AWS infrastructure (S3, Fargate, MWAA, Redshift).
+The AWS management console is used to set up the AWS infrastructure (S3, Fargate, Redshift, ECR, ECS).

 #### Instructions